juswaa101/e-commerce-master/readme.md

 3. Open the project in any preferred ide and open terminal within the project.

+4. Run npm install to install dependecies.

-4. Type command nodemon app or node app.js in the terminal.
+5. Type command nodemon app or node app.js in the terminal.

-5. Open browser and type localhost:3000
+6. Open browser and type localhost:3000